Anxiety and Family Constellations

 • recognizing unconscious loyalties

-• acknowledging unresolved trauma
+• acknowledging unresolved trauma or loss

 • separating from inherited emotional burdens

-• restoring safer connection and boundaries
+• restoring healthier boundaries

-• strengthening a sense of belonging
+• strengthening a sense of safety and belonging

-• emotional regulation
+• greater emotional regulation

 • increased grounding